 The new SEND Code of Practice also indicates that families may, in addition, receive support from an ‘independent supporter’ from the voluntary or private sector.
 Independent supporters are intended to help families through the process, and would be someone who does not work for the local authority.
 The nature of the support provided is likely to vary from family to family.
 The Department has funded the Council for Disabled Children to ensure families have access to Independent Supporters across England.

-1.6 How will an Education, Health and Care Plan be enforced?
+How is an Education, Health and Care Plan enforced?

-Existing statutory rights will remain and, in many respects, you will be able to challenge an EHCP at a SEN and Disability Tribunal in the same way that you might challenge a Statement.
-You will also be able to challenge a local authority decision not to replace a Statement or Learning Difficulty Assessment with an EHCP.
-Annual reviews will continue as they do now.
+Statutory rights that existed in respect of a Statement will remain and, in many respects, you are able to challenge an EHCP at a SEN and Disability Tribunal in the same way that you might have previously challenged a Statement.

-One key change is that parents will be required to consider mediation if they would like to challenge a local authority at a SEN and Disability Tribunal.
+Parents will be required to consider mediation if they wish to challenge a local authority at a SEN and Disability Tribunal.
 Once a parent has decided whether or not to undergo mediation, they can take a case to Tribunal but this can only happen after a ‘certificate’ has been issued by a mediation adviser to confirm that mediation was considered.
 Mediation can consider the health and social care aspects of an EHCP, as well as education.

 The mediation or any discussions about it must be conducted with someone ‘independent’ from the local authority.
 The Department has been clear that any disputes must still be resolved within the same timescales, even where mediation takes place.

 Mediation is not necessary if the appeal to Tribunal is about disability discrimination or about a dispute over whether a child should go to a particular school or placement.